DUI / DWI Defense in Federal Court

 Types of Federal DWI Charges

 The DWI / DUI charges also vary depending on where the offense occurred which also complicates matters.
-The charges vary depending on whether the DWI allegedly occurred at a National Park, the VA Hospital, and Military Base or another location.
+The charges vary depending on whether the DWI allegedly occurred at a National Park, the VA Hospital, and Military Base, or some other location.

 DUI at MacDill Air Force Base in Tampa, FL